ned14/pcpp/README.rst

 -------------------------
 - Fix bug where token pasting two numeric tokens did not yield a numeric token.
 Thanks to Sei-Lisa for reporting this.
+- BREAKING CHANGE: Paths emitted by pcpp into ``#line`` directives now are relative to the working directory of the process when ``Preprocessor`` is initialised.
+This includes added search paths - files included from those locations will be emitted with a sequence of ``../`` to relativise the path emitted.
+If no path exists between the working directory and the path of the file being emitted, an absolute path is emitted instead.

+  If you wish to disable this new behaviour, or use different behaviour, you can customise the new `rewrite_paths` member variable of ``Preprocessor``.

 v1.20 (7th January 2019):
 -------------------------